Tuesday, November 26, 2024

 Rotary Encoder Expermenter's Board: Improving the Hardware

 Quick one this time....I have posted a few projects lately that incorporated a Raspberry Pi Pico, rotary encoder, and .96" OLED: here, here, and here.
-To make it unnecessary to breadboard the hardware, I posted an "experimenters board"--a development board to enhance a RP Pico.
+To make it unnecessary to breadboard the hardware, I posted an "experimenters board"--a development board to enhance a RP Pico that adds a rotary encoder, an OLED, a buffered GPIO output, and other enhancements.

-Just now I updated the KICAD and Gerber files to the PCBWAY community site salient to the posts: go here.
+Just now I updated the KICAD and Gerber files on the PCBWAY community site salient to the posts: go here.

-The 9-29-24 experimenter's board uses less components, incorporates the encoder debounce library here, superceding the slightly less responsive CD4011 based hardware debouncing discussed here
+The 9-29-24 revision of the experimenter's board uses less components, incorporates the encoder debounce library here, superseding the less responsive CD4011 based hardware debounce discussed here

-Thanks to Wendy and the gang and PCBWAY for patiently providing revised PCB's.
+Thanks to Wendy and the gang and PCBWAY for patiently providing revised me with PCB's.
 You can help this blog by checking 'em out.

 9-29-24 revision